xonixx/makesure/README.md

 #### AWK

 The core of this tool is implemented in [AWK](https://en.wikipedia.org/wiki/AWK).
 Almost all major implementations of AWK will work.
-Tested and officially supported are: [Gawk](https://www.gnu.org/software/gawk/), [BWK](https://github.com/onetrueawk/awk), [mawk](https://invisible-island.net/mawk/).
+Tested and officially supported are [Gawk](https://www.gnu.org/software/gawk/), [BWK](https://github.com/onetrueawk/awk), [mawk](https://invisible-island.net/mawk/).
 This means that the default AWK implementation in your OS will work.

 The tool will **not** work with Busybox awk.